langurmonkey/website-source/content/about.md

 - here is my [CV](/resume), just in case you want to offer me my dream job
 - find me on [mastodon](https://mastodont.cat/@jumpinglangur) and (on a professional capacity) on [twitter](https://twitter.com/GaiaSky_dev)

+#### Privacy considerations

+This site strives to be as bloat-free as possible.
+It does not use cookies, tracking codes, analytics scripts or anything else that can be used to track users.
+All content is served from this domain.
+You can check the source code in [this repository](https://gitlab.com/langurmonkey/langurmonkey.gitlab.io).
+Find out more about my privacy policy [here](/privacypolicy)